liyu10000/PPG/segparts/EXPERIMENT.md

 1. Under old padding scheme, adding new data leads to minor improvement.
 2. Without padding could improve segmentation a little bit.
 3. Correct padding leads to further improvement.

+### Exp16 (11/29/2020)
+ - Idea
+0. Received a new batch of part seg data, with 216 images.
+1. HozizonNet, and also our proposed model (remove the last block).
+2. Same data aug as *exp15*.
+3. Corrected one more padding bug.

+ - Config
+0. Only consider images with two line segs.
+1. New data overlaps with POC.
+Set aside those overlaps (15 images) as test data.

+ - Result
+1. With additional data, performance on both separate test set and POC set get improved.